QAston/md-wiki-public/software-eng/windows/windows.md

             * with ctrl-shift - open as admin
             * with alt - show the app's "jump list", same as right click
         * windows-T - cycle through taskbar apps and taskbars
+        * right click -> toolbars -> new toolbar
+            * adds a menu from which you can start applications which are in the specified custom directory
+            * also you can right click -> open directory
     * start menu
         * ctrl-shift-click starts with admin priviledges
     * explorer